-We have many bovines living at The Retreat, all were saved from the slaughterhouse.
-Their natural lifespan is around 20 years.
+We have many bovines living at The Retreat, all have been saved from the slaughterhouse.
+The cows natural lifespan is around 20 years.
 These are wonderful, family animals who form very strong bonds, have remarkable memories, can 'problem solve' and are full of joy and love.

 Please note at The Retreat's rescue sites we have no facilities for stray or unwanted dogs.
 In order to help dogs we support grass root no-kill rescues in the UK, Romania, Saudi Arabia, Ireland and Puerto Rico.